Is it Better to Get Open or Closed System Breast Pump?

 As you’re getting ready for your baby’s arrival, you’re probably doing everything you can to prepare yourself and your home.
 You may be taking Lamaze classes, painting the baby’s room, or picking out a crib and baby carrier.
 A breast pump probably wasn’t the first item on your baby checklist, but here you are researching the different types of breast pumps.
 One of the variations you may have come across is the open or closed system breast pump.
 Here at The Breastfeeding Shop, we strive to do everything we can to help new moms get the best breast pumping equipment for them and their babies.
 So, we want to help you make an informed decision about the breast pump that you decide on.
 Many insurance providers allow you to choose any type of breast pump that you want.

 If you have a busy life or are planning to return to the workforce, picking the right breast pump is a very important decision for you.
 Even if you’re only going to pump occasionally, you still need a breast pump that you can rely on.
 So, you may be wondering about the differences between open and closed pumps.
 Let’s break down the differences between closed and open system pumps.
 We also have an article on manual versus electric breast pumps.
 Hopefully, finding the right breast pump will become a bit easier for you.

+What’s the difference between an open or closed system breast pump?
 In a closed system pump, there is a barrier between the actual pump parts and the breast milk.
 Therefore, there’s no way for milk particles to get in the various breast pump parts, contaminating it.
 You can have peace of mind, not having to worry about the build-up of mold or bacteria in the pump.
+It will remain sanitary and safe for you.
 Some of the best closed system pumps include the Spectra S2 and S1 and the Freemie Independence.